Heming-Zhang/Heming-Zhang.github.io/blog/math/network.md

 ## 4 Random Networks: Configuration Model

+In this part, we introduce the configuration model, a more sophisticated kind of random graph which can have any desired degree distribution and yet is still exactly solvable for many properties in the limit of large network size.

 ### 4.1 Introduction
+> The configuration model is a model of a random graph with a given degree sequence.
+> A degree sequence is the set of the degrees of all nodes, {$k_1,k_2,...,k_n$}, in a network, where $k_i$ denotes the degree of node $i$.

+The most widely studied of the generalized random graph models is the configuration model, an analogue of the $G(n,m)$ model.

+A degree sequence contains essentially the same information as the degree distribution, as the latter represents the fraction of nodes for a given degree.

+The degree sequence in turn fixes the total number of edges $m$ in the network, since

+$$m=\frac{1}{2}\sum_{i}{k_i}$$

+as we have discussed.

+It is quite simple, however, to modify the configuration model for cases where only the degree distribution is known and not the exact degree sequence, and we will discuss it later.

 ### 4.2 Excess Degree Distribution

 ### 4.3 Clustring Coefficient

 ### 4.4 Locally Tree-like Networks